NPIOcean/kval/README.md

         - Functionality for basic processing source file -> CF-NetCDF
     - ~~Test suite (comprehensive but not entirely complete)~~
     - ~~Decluttering the repo bringing it down from its currently bloated state.~~
-    - Reasonably useful documentation wit hnotebook examples (readthedocs).
+    - Started useful documentation with somenotebook examples (need a lot of work).
-    - Possibly: release to PyPi and conda-forge.
+    - Released to PyPi and conda-forge.

-- *Changes tabled but* not *planned included in 0.1.0*

-    - Removal of NPI-specific content.
+    - Many other improvements and additions.

+- **0.4.0** *(PLANNED for spring 2025)*

+- Complete (useful) documentation with good notebook examples of core functionality.
+- Expanded test suite for good coverage of basic functionality plus
+- *Possibly*:
+    - Parsing data from inductive loggers.
+    - Breaking out NPI-specific stuff (if there really is that much of it) to a sepåarate libraru, ´naust´.

 - *0.0.2*:
     - Name change from `oceanograpy` to `kval`.